Featured | October 30, 2019

 Where is “best practice” for pitching?

-There is no standard way of asking an agency to pitch.
+There is no standard way of asking a digital marketing agency to pitch.
 And that’s why many of the brands out there are often getting sub-par proposals, even from agencies that are ideal for them.
 This part of the sales process has no recognised best practice, and I really think it’s about time we started developing one.
 This is especially true when digital agencies are invited to prove themselves, because our part of the agency world has far less experience in direct selling our wares than many of the more traditional creative and media agencies.
 They’ve done this stuff for decades.

 The big brands often invite ‘full-service’ firms to pitch and I’ve seen some truly terrible agency choices over the years where slick presentations have won SEO and PPC work but didn’t have the specialist digital skills to get results once the contract was signed.